 Ray Harryhausen: The man who brought myths to life

-As a new exhibition at the National Galleries of Scotland celebrates the centennial of the special-effects pioneer’s birth, Connor Heaney, Collections Manager at the Ray and Diana Harryhausen Foundation, reflects on his inspirations and influence.
+Connor Heaney, Collections Manager at the Ray and Diana Harryhausen Foundation, reflects on the special-effects pioneer's inspirations and influence.

 Who was Ray Harryhausen?

 Stop-motion animation visionary Ray Harryhausen would have turned 100 years old on 29 June 2020.
 One of the most important filmmakers of the 20th century, Harryhausen created some of the most memorable special effects of cinema history, bringing a unique menagerie of creatures to life on the big screen in classic tales such as Jason and the Argonauts (1963) and the original Clash of the Titans (1981).
 His films adapted mythological stories into 90 minutes of fantasy cinema, astounding audiences with his groundbreaking techniques.
 Drawing upon fine-art influences, science-fiction novels and his own vast imagination, Harryhausen created cinematic milestones that continue to influence filmmakers and cinemagoers to this day.
 Directors such as Peter Jackson (The Lord of the Rings), James Cameron (Avatar), Steven Spielberg (ET) and many more have paid tribute to his impact on their careers; upon Harryhausen’s passing in 2013, George Lucas stated, ‘Without Ray Harryhausen, there would likely have been no Star Wars.’